Tewr/BlazorStreamReaderOptimizerBug/README.md

 # BlazorStreamReaderOptimizerBug
-Minimal reproduction of Streamreader Optimizer ubg in Blazor 3.2
+Minimal reproduction of Streamreader Optimizer bug in Blazor 3.2